 "Nose space" is not an official wine-appreciation term.
 However, it is important to think about when shopping for wine glasses.
 Stems or no stems, red or white wine glasses, you want to be sure that the rim is wide enough for your nose to comfortably enjoy the drink's aroma before sipping.
 If your nose can't appreciate the wine's aroma, then you'll be missing out on part of its flavor and a big part of the wine tasting experience.

-With a complete set of wine glasses, you and all of your friends' noses will be sure to enjoy the next bottle you uncork together.
+, you and all of your friends' noses will be sure to enjoy the next bottle you uncork together.